liujiuming123/academic-cv/content/authors/admin/_index.md

 highlight_name: true
 ---

 Jiuming Liu is a second-year student of IRMV lab from shanghai Jiao Tong University (supervised by Prof. Hesheng Wang).
-Her research interests include 3D computer vision, especially diffusion-based 3D generation, NeRF/3DGS-based neural rendering, SLAM, LiDAR odometry, scene flow estimation, and large-scale point cloud registration.
+His research interests include 3D computer vision, especially diffusion-based 3D generation, NeRF/3DGS-based neural rendering, SLAM, LiDAR odometry, scene flow estimation, and large-scale point cloud registration.
+From June to August in 2023, he also served as a research assistant in Chineese University of Hong Kong (CUHK), advised by Prof. Yunhui Liu.
 {style="text-align: justify;"}